 Cinderella by T

 If you can’t wait to introduce Cinderella to your baby, this book is for you.
 It would also work great if you have a beginner reader who would be happy to read this story for a younger sibling.
 Each page or spread has one-two words in large print “GIRL,” “CHORES,” “MEAN STEPSISTERS,” “MAGIC WAND.”
 Bright illustrations are not cluttered with minimum details and simple background.
 There are many other books in Les Petits Fairytales series.

 Ella Bella Ballerina and Cinderella by James Mayhew

-On the way to the ballet class Ella Bella loses one of her ballet shoes.
+On the way to the ballet class, Ella Bella loses one of her ballet shoes.
 Her teacher Madame Rosa lets her borrow a pair from her shoe trunk.
 The incident reminds Madame Rosa about Cinderella and she turns on the beautiful tune from Prokofiev’s ballet Cinderella.
-At the end of the class Ella Bella is left alone on stage.
+At the end of the class, Ella Bella is left alone on stage.
 She opens the lid of Madame Rosa’s magic music box and suddenly is whisked inside the Cinderella story.
 Ella Bella goes to the ball with Cinderella and reminds her to leave the ball at midnight.
-After Cinderella runs off, she helps prince to find Cinderella’s house.
+After Cinderella runs off, she helps the prince to find Cinderella’s house.
 Cinderella finds her happy ending and Ella Bella gets a lesson in shoes.
-I asked my daughter, if she would like to magically jump inside the Cinderella story like Ella Bella and she replied, “Definitely not!”
+I asked my daughter if she would like to magically jump inside the Cinderella story like Ella Bella and she replied, “Definitely not!”
 But she wants to keep reading the book over and over.
 If you have time find a few famous scenes from Cinderella ballet on youtube and watch it together.

 Which Cinderella version is your favorite?